 So, which words to teach when?
 You know your kids and what they’re ready for, but mastering these ideas may take your child years.
 Here are some general guidelines for when to start:

 - Ages 1+: Teach the anatomy.
 Using cutesy words is fun, but it’s a real problem if kids never learn the proper names for their body parts.
 Specifically, young children should know vulva, vagina, penis, butt(ocks) and anus.

 - Ages 1+: Teach the words for emotions.
 You can start with happy, mad, and sad, but keep going!
 Distinguish between frustrated and mad, anxious and nervous, envious and jealous, embarrassed and ashamed, etc. There are a lot of words to describe emotions.
 Being able to accurately talk about our own feelings and recognize another’s emotional state are keys to good relationships.

-- Ages 6+: Teach about boundaries and consent, social norms, sex, and pornography.
+- Ages 1+: Teach about boundaries and consent, explain social norms.

 - Ages 11+: Teach about body image, sexuality (homosexual, heterosexual, bisexual), gender identity (male, female, trans), masturbation, oral and anal sex.
 Teach about sexual harassment and sexual assault.